Sombre memorial of four siblings who died at Boksburg explosion

 It is mid-afternoon on Thursday at the Thrive Church in the heart of Boksburg as the rain intermittently pours with sorrow engulfing the room.

-The mood is sombre at the funeral service of three brothers Gerrie Brits, 10, Adrian Brits, 12 Sebastian Brits 14 and their sister Jamel Eales, 16, who died from the gas tanker explosion incident on December 24 which left 37 people dead.
+The mood is sombre at the memorial service of three brothers Gerrie Brits, 10, Adrian Brits, 12, Sebastian Brits 14, and their sister Jamel Eales, 16, who died from the gas tanker explosion incident on December 24 which left 37 people dead.

 The children lived near the bridge where the explosion took place on Christmas Eve.